bunker-inspector/limp/README.md

 ## Usage

-A bot is created by calling the `start!` function with 2-tuples of predicates and handlers.
+A bot is created by calling the `start!` function where every 2 arguments is a predicate and a handler, resectively.
 A predicate will return true if the following handler should respond to it.
 The handler should return a `Response` record.